Alaska Department of Fish and Game

 - All shooters must have a Basic Hunter Education Card.
 Visit the Basic Hunter Education Course page for more information about getting your Basic Hunter Education Certification.

-Shooters who are 16 by September 10, 2012 will move up to Seniors League.
+- Shooters who are 16 by September 8, 2014 and who have participated in our Youth League will move up to Seniors League.

 Age categories as follows: